 We will need your full name, address, contact number and email address.
 This is so we can keep you updated on the progress of your chosen insolvency solution for either your personal or Company finances.

 When dealing with your personal finances, we will need your date of birth, gender, any previous names you were known by, your living arrangements, employment details, details of any dependants and details of any assets you hold.
-This is so we can understand your circumstances, decide whether an IVA is right for you and assist us in drafting your proposal to creditors if appropriate.
+This is so we can understand your circumstances, decide whether a solution is right for you and assist us in drafting your proposal to creditors if appropriate.

 We will ask for your consent to obtain information about you or your Company’s financial situation from a credit reference agency, including information about your creditors, their status, outstanding balances and account numbers.
 We will also use this information to confirm your identity to comply with anti-money laundering legislation.

 We may need to collect special personal data from you, however we will only request this when we feel it necessary to assist us in helping you and will only collect this information with your express consent.